Director of Undergraduate Studies:

 Departmental Office: 710 IAB; 854-3707

-The department grants credit toward the major for work completed under the Advanced Placement Program at the College Entrance Examination Board (CEEB).
-Students receive 3 points of academic credit and exemption from POLS W1201 or V1501 for scores of 5 in the United States and Comparative Government and Politics CEEB Advanced Placement Examinations.
+The department grants credit toward the major for work completed under the College Entrance Examination Board (CEEB) Advanced Placement Program.
+Students receive 3 academic credits and exemption from POLS W1201 or V1501 for scores of 5 in the United States and Comparative Government and Politics AP Exams.

 The Department of Political Science offers a variety of advising resources to provide undergraduate majors and concentrators with the information and support needed to successfully navigate through the program.
 These resources are described below.